swcarpentry/shell-novice/01-filedir.md

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them,
 let's open a shell window:
+> * Windows Users will need to either open the app **GIT BASH** or they can open a command window by clicking on the search icon (Windows 10) and entering "cmd" in the search.
+However these methods open windows in different directories so ask the instructor for help when we start moving to new directories.

 > ## Preparation Magic {.callout}
 >